holgerbrandl/kalasim/docs/userguide/docs/event_log.md

 ## Asynchronous Event Consumption

-Sometimes, events must not consumed in the simulation thread, but asynchronously.
-To do so we can setup a [coroutines channel](https://kotlinlang.org/docs/reference/coroutines/channels.html) for log events to be consumed asynchronously.
+Sometimes, events can not be consumed in the simulation thread, but must be processed asynchronously.
+To do so we could use a custom thread or we could setup a [coroutines channel](https://kotlinlang.org/docs/reference/coroutines/channels.html) for log events to be consumed asynchronously.
 These technicalities are already internalized in `addAsyncEventLister` which can be parameterized with a custom [coroutine scope](https://kotlinlang.org/docs/coroutines-basics.html) if needed.
-So to consume, events asychonrously, we can do:
+So to consume, events asynchronously, we can do:

 ```kotlin
 //{!analysis/LogChannelConsumerDsl.kts!}
 ```

 In the example, we can think of a channel as a pipe between two coroutines.
-For details see the great articlle [_Kotlin: Diving in to Coroutines and Channels_]( https://proandroiddev.com/kotlin-coroutines-channels-csp-android-db441400965f).
+For details see the great article [_Kotlin: Diving in to Coroutines and Channels_]( https://proandroiddev.com/kotlin-coroutines-channels-csp-android-db441400965f).

 ## Logging Configuration

 Typically, only some types of event logging are required in a given simulation.
-To optimize simulation performance, the engine allows to suppress selectivly per event type and simulation entity.
+To optimize simulation performance, the engine allows to suppress selectively per event type and simulation entity.
 This is configured via [tracking policy factory](advanced.md#continuous-simulation)

 ## Tabular Interface